White wine: Climatic zones

 Many wine-producing countries produce white wine.
 However, the white grape needs less heat than red grapes to ripen: The lack of maturity of tannins is not a problem since they are not extracted in pressing.
 In addition the taste balance is based on a significant liveliness due to the acidity.
 The grapes for the production of dry white wine are harvested just before ripening.
 These production conditions can result in a more northerly or mountainous location for the vineyard producing dry white wines.

-In Europe, German vineyards are predominantly white (63.1% of production area in 2006), as are the Swiss vineyards (more than 50% of the area in production are white grapes) and the Luxembourg vineyards (93% of the production area in white or grey grapes).
+In Europe, German vineyards are predominantly white (63.1% of production area in 2006), as are the Swiss vineyards (more than 50% of the area in production are white grapes) and the Luxembourg vineyards (93% of the production area in white or gray grapes).
 In France the northern half produces most of the white wines (Alsace, Jura, Champagne, and the Loire Valley).
 In Spain, paradoxically, Castile-La Mancha accounts for 50% of the Spanish vineyards, producing mostly white wine on a very large production area in a high temperature zone.
 The Catalonia region produces a lot of white grapes, which are transformed into Sparkling wine called Cava.
 The producing area for Cava is 45,000 hectares out of a total producing area of 65,600 hectares.

-The Americas have developed several white wines, some of which are now recognised worldwide.
+The Americas have developed several white wines, some of which are now recognized worldwide.
 White wines have to conquer hostile territories, such as the Rocky Mountains or Canada.
-In Canada, the technique of ice wine can produce exceptional wines in a climate which is apparently unfavourable.
+In Canada, the technique of ice wine can produce exceptional wines in a climate which is apparently unfavorable.
 Canada is the largest producer of ice wine in the world.

 The warmer southern areas also produce white wine, but in a lower proportion.
 In addition, it is more often sweet or fortified wines, natural sweet wines or "vinés" wines, as in the case of vineyards around the Mediterranean (muscat, madeira, marsala etc.).